 Also of interest is that Glen Burnie has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Glen Burnie citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.45% of adults 25 and older in Glen Burnie have a college degree.
+The percentage of adults in Glen Burnie who are college-educated is close to the national average for all communities of 21.84%: 20.45% of the adults in Glen Burnie have a bachelor's degree or advanced degree.

 The per capita income in Glen Burnie in 2010 was $30,271, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
 This equates to an annual income of $121,084 for a family of four.
 However, Glen Burnie contains both very wealthy and poor people as well.